jimbobbennett/MicrosoftAcademicContent/README.md

 * [How do I even?](https://www.howdoieven.dev) - a selection of workshops to run at events

 * [Fake call workshop](https://github.com/ChloeCodesThings/FakeCallWorkshop) - Materials to build your own fake boyfriend/boss/sibling/co-worker call with Azure & Twilio

-## Hackathon content

-* [Connecting your Domain.com domain name to your web app during an MLH hackathon](https://dev.to/azure/connecting-your-domain-com-domain-name-to-your-web-app-during-an-mlh-hackathon-287o) - how to connect a Domain.com domain name to an Azure web app when at an MLH hackathon

-* [Hack with Azure](https://github.com/microsoft/hackwithazure) - Resources for students at hackathons

 ## K-12 content